Presidential system: Fixed-terms

-Presidential systems are typically understood as having a head of government elected by citizens to serve one or more fixed terms.
-Fixed terms are praised for providing a level of stability that other systems lack.

-Proponents of the presidential system also argue that stability extends to the cabinets chosen under the system.
-In most parliamentary systems, cabinets must be drawn from within the legislative branch.
-Under the presidential system, cabinet members can be selected from a much larger pool of potential candidates.
-This allows presidents the ability to select cabinet members based as much or more on their ability and competency to lead a particular department as on their loyalty to the president, as opposed to parliamentary cabinets, which might be filled by legislators chosen for no better reason than their perceived loyalty to the prime minister.

-Some political scientists dispute this concept of stability, arguing that presidential systems have difficulty sustaining democratic practices and that they have slipped into authoritarianism in many of the countries in which they have been implemented.
+Some political scientists argue that presidential systems have difficulty sustaining democratic practices and that they have slipped into authoritarianism in many of the countries in which they have been implemented; in other words, the lack of constraints on cabinet formation actually enables the president to select a cabinet of loyalists.
 According to political scientist Fred Riggs, presidential systems have fallen into authoritarianism in nearly every country where they've been attempted.
 The list of the world's 22 older democracies includes only two countries (Costa Rica and the United States) with presidential systems.
 Yale political scientist Juan Linz argues that:

 The danger that zero-sum presidential elections pose is compounded by the rigidity of the president's fixed term in office.
 Winners and losers are sharply defined for the entire period of the presidential mandate.
 Losers must wait four or five years without any access to executive power and patronage.
 The zero-sum game in presidential regimes raises the stakes of presidential elections and inevitably exacerbates their attendant tension and polarization.

-Fixed terms in a presidential system may also be considered a check on the powers of the executive, contrasting with parliamentary systems, which may allow the prime minister to call elections whenever they see fit or orchestrate their vote of no confidence to trigger an election when they cannot get a legislative item passed.